-Section 4 permits expenditures from an endowment fund to the extent the institution determines that the expenditures are prudent after considering the factors listed in subsection (a).
-These factors emphasize the importance of keeping in mind the intent of the donor and the purposes of the institution and of the endowment fund, while also considering economic conditions as well as present and reasonably anticipated resources of the institution.
+The factors in subsection (a) require the institution to focus on -and-the purposes of the institution and of the endowment fund, while also considering economic conditions as well as present and reasonably anticipated resources of the institution.
 As under UMIFA (1972), determinations under Section 4 do not depend on the characterization of assets as income or principal and are not limited to the amount of income and unrealized appreciation.
-The rule in Section 4 is permissive, however, and an institution may continue to make spending decisions under trust accounting principles if it prefers.
+The rule in Section 4 is permissive, however, and an institution organized as a trust may continue to make spending decisions under trust accounting principles if it prefers.

 Institutions have operated effectively under UMIFA (1972) and have operated more conservatively than the historic dollar value rule would have permitted.
 Institutions have no incentive to spend everything the law may permit them to spend, and good practice has been to provide for modest expenditures while maintaining the purchasing power of a fund.
 Institutions have followed this approach even though UMIFA (1972) does not require an institution to maintain a fund's purchasing power and allows an institution to spend any amounts in a fund above historic dollar value, subject to the prudence standard.
 The Drafting Committee concluded that eliminating historic dollar value and providing institutions with more discretion would not lead to depletion of endowment funds.
-Instead, UMIFA (200-) should encourage institutions to establish a spending approach that will be responsive to short-term fluctuations in the value of the fund.
+Instead, UMIFA UPMIFA (200) should encourage institutions to establish a spending approach that will be responsive to short-term fluctuations in the value of the fund.
 Section 4 allows an institution to maintain appropriate levels of expenditures in times of economic downturn or economic strength.
 In some years, accumulation rather than spending will be prudent, and in other years an institution may appropriately make expenditures even if a fund has generated no investment return that year.

 Several levels of safeguards exist to prevent institutions from depleting endowment funds or diverting funds from the purposes for which they were created.
-In comparison with UMIFA (1972), UMIFA (200-) provides greater direction to the institution with respect to making a prudent determination about spending from an endowment.
+In comparison with UMIFA (1972), UMIFAUPMIFA (200-) provides greater direction to the institution with respect to making a prudent determination about spending from an endowment.
 UMIFA (1972) told the decision maker to consider "long and short term needs of the institution in carrying out its educational, religious, charitable, or other eleemosynary purposes, its present and anticipated financial requirements, expected total return on its investments, price level trends, and general economic conditions."
-UMIFA (200-) clarifies that in making spending decisions the institution should focus on the fact that the fund is an endowment and should attempt to ensure that the value of the fund endures while still providing that some amounts be spent for the purposes of the endowment fund.
-In UMIFA (200-) prudent decision making emphasizes the endowment aspect of the fund, rather than the overall purposes or needs of the institution.
+UMIFAUPMIFA (200-) clarifies that in making spending decisions the institution should focus on the fact that the fund is an endowment and should attempt to ensure that the value of the fund endures while still providing that some amounts be spent for the purposes of the endowment fund.
+In UMIFAUPMIFA (200-) prudent decision making emphasizes the endowment aspect of the fund, rather than the overall purposes or needs of the institution.